hyundai-robotics/doc-hi6-ntp-client/2-ntp-server-setting/1-window-pc.md

 # 2.1 Set Windows PC as an NTP server

-To use a Windows PC as an NTP server, you must follow the steps below.
+To use a Windows PC(Windows 10) as an NTP server, you must follow the steps below.

 1. Enable NTP server feature in Windows.
     * Use w32time(Windows Time Service)